 A question which may get you thinking - as sometimes money just seems to vanish and unfortunately money doesn’t grow on trees!

 Open up your online banking (or bank statement) and look at what and where you are spending.
 Take note of the amount and categorise these, for example, groceries, entertainment, clothes, bills and so on.
-Calculate any money which is owed/any debts, and combine this amount with your expenditure (where your money is being spent).
+Calculate any money which is owed/any debts and combine this amount with your expenditure (where your money is being spent).
 Even though you may see several outgoings in your bank account and know where these are from, always make sure you take appropriate measures at all times to ensure the safety of your debit or credit card.

 Step 2: Set a goal